dtsehl/monster_shop_final/README.md

 I see a link to view all bulk discounts
 When I click that link
 I am taken to '/merchant/discounts'
-Where I see the name, amount, item quantity (if applicable) and item value (if applicable) of each discount The name of the discount is a link to its show page ('/merchant/discounts/:discount_id')
+Where I see the name, min_item_quantity, percent off for each discount The name of the discount is a link to its show page ('/merchant/discounts/:discount_id')
 ```